The total absence of any heat; -273oC, 0 Kelvin.

 The emission of light from a phosphor after the excitation has ceased.

-a Particle.
+α Particle.
 These are Helium nuclei (two neutrons plus two protons).
 They are a product of radioactivity but only penetrate a few centimetres in air due to their high charge.

 β Particle.
 A high-energy electron created when a neutron turns into a proton within a radioactive nucleus; it is negatively charged.

-Another term for Beta particles
+Another term for Beta particles.

-The natural colour of a material in daylight
+The natural colour of a material in daylight.

-The symbol for the velocity of light. ~ 3×108 m/sec
+The symbol for the speed of light in a vacuum. ~ 3×108 m/s

 Charge-Coupled Device; an array of light-sensitive electronic detectors.

-The addition of an extra ion, which enables an activator ion to enter a crystal lattice when it does not have the correct charge. e.g. Cu+ in Zn2+ in ZnS:Cu:Cl
+The addition of an extra ion, which enables an activator ion to enter a crystal lattice when it does not have the correct charge, e.g. Cu+ in Zn2+ in ZnS:Cu:Cl

-A chart that permits the definition of colours using x and y co-ordinates.
+A chart that permits the definition of colours using x and y coordinates.

 Commission Internationale d’Eclairage.
 1931.
-An International body that standardised the definition of colour in 1931.
-It uses x y co-ordinates on a chromaticity diagram.
+An international body that standardised the definition of colour in 1931.
+It uses x, y coordinates on a chromaticity diagram.